BurdujaAdrian/TMPS_Labs/lab4/README.md

 ## Conclusions
-In this laboratory I have implemented the command pattern for my music library.
+In this laboratory I have implemented the command,iterator and strategy patterns for my music library.

-This patern is usefull to define the parameters of a computation without actually executing it, as well as agregating multiple such commands to be executed later, at the same time.
+The command pattern is usefull to define the parameters of a computation without actually executing it, as well as agregating multiple such commands to be executed later,at the same time.

-For this laboratory, I used the pattern in order to be able to define different types of commands(computations) and let them be executed sequentially together.
+For this laboratory, I used the command pattern in order to be able to define different types of commands(computations) and let them be executed sequentially together.

+The iterator pattern is used to define how to iterate over a collection of objects in a correct way and decoupled from the implementation of the objects themselves.
+Here, I use the generic iterator to be able to iterate over any collection.

+The strategy pattern can be used to define an interface for an algorithm and let the user implement multiple different implementations for it, which can be substituted at runtime as needed.
+For my library, I use it to change the strategy of sound generation for different wave forms.